ballerina-attic/docs-ballerina-vscode-extension/en/docs/try-the-services/try-http-services.md

 3. Once the Swagger view is opened, click **Try it out**.

     !!!
 Tip
-        You can find all available APIs from the opened side menu.
+        You can find all the available APIs from the opened side menu.

     <img src="https://wso2.com/ballerina/vscode/docs/img/build-and-try/try-http-services/http-try-it-out.png" class="cInlineImage-full"/>